cassiopagnoncelli/quant-etl/guides/README_cboe_vix_load.md

 ## Overview

-The `Etl::Load::Flat::Cboe::VixHistorical` service is designed to load VIX historical data from CSV flat files into the Aggregate model.
+The `QuantETL::Load::Flat::Cboe::VixHistorical` service is designed to load VIX historical data from CSV flat files into the Aggregate model.
 This service complements the Import service by providing a way to process previously downloaded VIX data files.

 ## Architecture

 The ETL system follows a separation of concerns:
-- **Import Service** (`Etl::Import::Flat::Cboe::VixHistorical`): Downloads data from external sources
+- **Import Service** (`QuantETL::Import::Flat::Cboe::VixHistorical`): Downloads data from external sources
-- **Load Service** (`Etl::Load::Flat::Cboe::VixHistorical`): Processes flat files into the database
+- **Load Service** (`QuantETL::Load::Flat::Cboe::VixHistorical`): Processes flat files into the database

 ## Features